klogging/klogging.io/docs/configuration/configuration.md

 - in code using the [Configuration domain-specific language](dsl.md)
 - using from a [JSON](json.md) or [HOCON](hocon.md) configuration file.

+You can also override some configuration by setting [Environment variables](../internals/environment-variables.md).

 ## How Klogging finds configuration files

 Klogging follows these steps for finding configuration files: